 - Implement functionality to delete records from the database;

 Let's do this!
 In this example we'll use a provided Excel file with contact information, and we'll create a simple contact management application.

 Let's create a new contact information management web app.
 An application contains one or more modules, different parts of the application can be encapsulated in a module .
 A module is where you design the data model, implement the logic, and design the UI of your applications.

-In the Development Environment, create a new web app called ContactPortal and then create a new module for the application.
+In Service Studio, create a new web app called ContactPortal and then create a new module for the application.